openequella/openequella.github.io/guides/ClusteringConfigurationGuide.md

 Additionally, further information about each node’s services can be found by clicking the drop-down arrow.

 To test each server is running and being called correctly:
-1. Log in to an EQUELLA instance and identify the unique cluster ID that is displayed in the bottom left-hand corner of the window, and then stop that instance.
+1. Log in to an openEQUELLA instance and identify the unique cluster ID that is displayed in the bottom left-hand corner of the window, and then stop that instance.
 2. Force a refresh after the service has stopped (Ctrl + R / Ctrl + F5).
 3. The unique cluster ID should now identify a different machine in the cluster.
 4. Repeat this process until all the cluster servers have been identified and are running correctly.